vivCoding/sample-text/backend/docs/api.md

     "error": int
 }
 ```
+- Error 1: Username length is not between 1 and 20, inclusive
+- Error 2: Username contains invalid characters
+- Error 3: Email is not a valid email
+- Error 4: Password length is not between 8 and 25, inclusive
+- Error 5: Password contains invalid characters
+- Error 6: A user with the desired username already exists
+- Error 7: A user with the desired email address already exists
-- Error 1: Attempting to edit profile when not in a session
+- Error 8: Attempting to edit profile when not in a session
-- Error 2: Incorrect old password when attempting to change password
+- Error 9: Incorrect old password when attempting to change password